 (a).
 Hire a licensed home inspector to check the house and ask if sewer line inspections are part of their scope.
 If not, listen carefully to see if there is any evidence of sewer damage detected and particularly if the home inspector recommends a sewer line inspection of the house for its age and other factors.

 (b).
-Hire a professional scoping company who uses video to scope through the line to check for any blockage or damage; at what length on the line the blockage occurs; and what is causing the blockage.
+Hire a professional scoping company (many professional plumbers will also provide this service) who uses video to scope through the line to check for any blockage or damage; at what length on the line the blockage occurs; and what is causing the blockage.

 (c).
 If any blockage is detected in the line hire a professional augering company to clean out the line.

 (d).
 If tree roots are the cause of the blockage, hire a professional horticulturist to remove / haul away.